-Installing a sign in Toronto involves more than design and placement.
-Many applicants encounter delays because they are unaware of how carefully the City of Toronto enforces its Sign By-law.
-Missing documents, incorrect drawings, or misunderstandings about sign classifications can...
+Installing a sign in Toronto involves far more than design and placement.
+The City enforces its Sign By-law with precision, and many applicants face delays because of missing documents, incorrect drawings, or confusion about sign classifications.
+These setbacks affect business...

 Content Management Team